cornell-colab/python-learners/session-one/01-session-plan.md

 ## Discuss questions and lessons learned (10 minutes)

 **Share out either of the following:**
-* One interesting thing you learned
+* An interesting thing you learned
-* One question you have
+* Any question you have
-* Any concerns or unclear topics?